 Ever heard of this Dutch town?
 It is the capital of the province of North Brabant, which changes its name to Oeteldonk during the carnival days!

-One of the things I enjoy most about Christina’s pictures are the tones she uses to make the warm colours stand out more than the cold colours.
+One of the things we enjoy most about Christina’s pictures is the tones she uses to make the warm colours stand out more than the cold colours.